UKCloud/documentation/articles/azure/azs-how-setup-monitoring.md

     - Select an event log from the dropdown and use the checkboxes to determine the severities that you want to collect for this log type.

       > [!NOTE]
-      > If the log type you want to add does not appear in the list, you can still add it by typing in the full name.
+      > If the log type you want to add does not appear in the list, you can add it by typing in the full name.
 You can find the full name of the log type in Event Viewer.
 Open the *Properties* page for the log type and copy the string from the **Full Name** field.
       >
       > ![Event Viewer log type](images/azs-event-viewer-log-type.png)
       >